hdquemada/hdquemada.github.io/_pages/cv.md

 Visited the People's Republic of China to meet with various regulatory officials as part of a technical exchange project, funded by USDA/FAS.\

-2002.
-USAID/Agricultural Biotechnology Support Program.
+USAID/Agricultural Biotechnology Support Program (2002).
 Team member:
 Conducted an assessment of status of biotechnology research in South Africa.
 Made recommendations for USAID activities to strengthen biotechnology capacity in that country (research, commercialization, biosafety regulations, and intellectual property rights).

-2002.
-USAID/Agricultural Biotechnology Support Program.
+USAID/Agricultural Biotechnology Support Program (2002).
 Team Leader:
 Conducted an assessment of status of biotechnology research in Kenya.
 Made recommendations for USAID activities to strengthen biotechnology capacity in that country (research, commercialization, biosafety regulations, and intellectual property rights).

-2002.
-USAID/Agricultural Biotechnology Support Program.
+USAID/Agricultural Biotechnology Support Program (2002).
 Team Leader:
 Conducted an assessment of status of biotechnology research in Uganda.
 Made recommendations for USAID activities to strengthen biotechnology capacity in that country (research, commercialization, biosafety regulations, and intellectual property rights).

-2001.
-USAID/Development Alternatives,Inc. Developed recommendations for
+USAID/Development Alternatives,Inc (2001).
+Developed recommendations for
 food and feed safety testing guidelines and environmental safety testing guidelines to enable commercialization of genetically engineered crops in Egypt.

-2000.
-USAID.
+USAID (2000).
 Assisted a multidisciplinary team of consultants in evaluating biotechnology capacity in the Philippines and making recommendations for the allocation of US\$30 million PL480 funds earmarked for biotechnology research.

-1998.
-Government of India/Rockefeller Foundation.
+Government of India/Rockefeller Foundation (1998).
 Evaluated the range of agricultural biotechnology programs in India, identified national needs for testing facilities, made recommendations for the placement and general features of those facilities.